-Developed in consultation with Music Services and other Hub partners, the programme will offer targeted support to help Hubs stabilise and minimise the impact of Covid-19 on their activity, finances and business models through a series of online workshops and resources.
+Developed in consultation with Music Services and other Hub partners, the programme offered targeted support to help Hubs stabilise and minimise the impact of COVID-19 on their activity, finances and business models through a series of online workshops and resources.
 Find out more about the programme below with links to resources included.

-A series of online peer discussion groups and pairings on current hot topics for Music Education Hubs.
-Sessions will be led by experienced facilitators and based on current need.
-We will continue to release more information on topics and groupings as they are created but if you have requests for specific topics to discuss, please do complete the peer learning expression of interest form HERE.
+A series of online peer discussion groups and pairings on hot topics for Music Education Hubs.
+Sessions were led by experienced facilitators and based on need.

-The Music Mark Mentoring Scheme, launching in January 2021, will focus on the individual development needs of Hub staff through mentorship with other Hub leaders or senior arts managers from the public or private sectors.
+The Music Mark Mentoring Scheme, launched in January 2021, and focused on the individual development needs of Hub staff through mentoring from other Hub leaders or senior arts managers from the public or private sectors.
 Our mentoring offer continues to develop.
 Find out more.

 Basics of Organisational Budgeting

-This session will explore the basics of budgeting for an organisation.
-Mia Seymour, Aim High Accounts Ltd, will look at the Art Council budget reporting forms and talk through the best tricks and tips to tackle budgeting for an organisation.
-This session will also involve plenty of time for Q&A so please bring any questions with you.
+This session explored the basics of budgeting for an organisation.
+Mia Seymour, Aim High Accounts Ltd, looked at the Art Council budget reporting forms and talked through the best tricks and tips to tackle budgeting for an organisation.

-This work has been specifically designed in collaboration with Relational Dynamics 1st to provide an initial look at the skills required to meaningfully engage in both coaching and action learning.
-The training will consist of 2 half day sessions, the first focussing on Coaching and the second on Action Learning.
+This work was specifically designed in collaboration with Relational Dynamics 1st to provide an initial look at the skills required to meaningfully engage in both coaching and action learning.
+The training consisted of 2 half day sessions, the first focussing on Coaching and the second on Action Learning.

 We recognised that Hubs may need additional technical support in our new digital world.
 The Digital Culture Network is here to develop your organisation’s digital skills, find new ways to reach and engage young people, families and schools, and help develop your business models.
 The Tech champions offer one to one bespoke support on all areas of digital development so please do get in touch with them on: email@example.com.

-As part of this programme we will also hold some additional sessions on relevant digital skills topics for Hubs, so please do look out for more information on these coming soon.
+As part of this programme we held some additional sessions on relevant digital skills topics for Hubs.

-This programme is aimed at providing Hub chairs with both practical advice and support on being a chair alongside relevant and up to date contextual information on the sector and is split into several elements:
+This programmeprovided Hub Chairs with both practical advice and support on being a chair alongside relevant and up to date contextual information on the sector.
+The support included:

-- Online peer support sessions with Music Mark CEO, Bridget Whyte and other invited guests, more information coming soon.
+- Online peer support sessions with Music Mark CEO, Bridget Whyte and other invited guests